Kujibiki Unbalance (2006 series): History

-This version of Kujibiki Unbalance has its roots, as with the original, in Genshiken.
-Within the Genshiken universe, Kujibiki Unbalance (without the heart) is a popular manga serialized in Kudansha's Weekly Shōnen Magazine, written by Yuu Kuroki.
-This manga, in turn, spawns a 26-episode anime adaptation focusing on the initial "Student Body Tournament" arc, which airs some time during Kanji Sasahara's first two years at Shiiou University.
-Despite the Genshiken's interest in the anime, fans complain that the tone of the series is uneven: the two halves are handled by two different directors, there is shoddy animation quality in several key episodes, and the conclusion, aside from never airing during the broadcast run, doesn't actually conclude anything.
-As a result, the reception of the series is mixed at best.
-Later on, a new anime series is announced.
-Instead of picking up where the previous series left off, however, it is a complete re-imagining of the story, with new character designs and a story independent of the manga.
-(This situation parallels that of the Negima! anime, whose successor, Negima!?, takes the series in a completely different direction.)
-This is that series.

-In the real world, the anime version of Kujibiki Unbalance that appeared within Genshiken was made into a 3-episode OVA, made up of episodes 1, 21, and 25 of the supposed 26-episode series; that was all that was made for this version of the anime.
+Kujibiki Unbalance was made into a 3-episode OVA.
 The second Kujibiki Unbalance TV series was first announced as "Genshiken season 2" by Media Factory Inc. at Comiket 69.
 This was later clarified in May 2006, as a 12-episode Kujibiki Unbalance series.
 Nevertheless, the DVD releases of this series do each include an OVA episode of Genshiken, for a total of 3 new episodes.
 In addition to the anime, a manga version ran in Kodansha's monthly Afternoon magazine, while a two-volume light novel series was released in late 2006 and early 2007.

-Plot
+Premise

 At the gigantic and prestigious Rikkyouin academy the position of everyone in school is determined through a lottery.
 The school is ruled by the student council headed by the president who wears a giant helmet as a symbol of status.
 The anime follows the adventure of the four people who drew the lottery tickets to become next years student council.
 They must complete a variety of tasks set before them by the current student council, with failure resulting in immediate expulsion.
 The tasks will usually be of a mundane nature, but will inevitably end up in a dramatic fashion involving robots, aliens, terrorists, spies and so forth.